atlasphp/Atlas.Transit/README.md

 Atlas.Transit depends on a number of conventions in the Domain implementation:

-- That the Domain objects be in an Entity or Aggregate namespace, under the same "parent" namespace, and that the Mappers map 1:1 with Entity classes.
+- That the Domain objects be in an Entity or Aggregate namespace, under the same "parent" Domain namespace, and that the Mappers map 1:1 with Entity classes.

     ```
     App/
         Domain/
             Aggregate/
                 Discussion/
                     Discussion.php
             Entity/
                 Thread/
                     Thread.php